 Your First Vet Visit

 If you don't already have a veterinarian, ask around.
-Looking at online reviews, talking to your family, friends, and coworkers that have dogs are some potential ways to get started with your search.
+Looking at online reviews, and talking to your family, friends, and coworkers that have dogs are some potential ways to get started with your search.
 One of the first things you should do after bringing a puppy home is to make an appointment with a veterinarian for a health checkup.

 Your veterinarian will most likely recommend a parasite control program to keep fleas, ticks, and heartworms at bay.
 They'll also advise you on when to bring them in to be spayed (female dogs) or neutered (male dogs), which can help lessen the chance of health and behavioral issues as the puppy ages.